-H30: If the quality of the judicial system is high, the behavior of bureaucrats is positively influenced, and the level of corruption will be lower.

-H31: If the quality of the judicial system is high, the behavior of politicians is positively influenced, and the level of corruption will be lower.
+H27-0: If the quality of the judicial system is high, the behavior of bureaucrats and politicians is positively influenced, and the level of bureaucratic and political corruption will be lower.

+H27-A: If politicians have to deal with a strong judicial system the possible disadvantages of deviant behavior will surpass the benefits, which makes it more difficult for bureaucrats and politicians to use their network power and reach a successful exchange relationship of corruption with one or more actors, thus the level of bureaucratic and political corruption is lower.

-H32: If the quality of the judicial system is high, the behavior of citizens is positively influenced, and the level of corruption will be lower.
+H28-0: If the quality of the judicial system is high, the behavior of citizens is positively influenced, and the level of bureaucratic and political corruption will be lower.

+H28-A: If politicians have to deal with a strong judicial system their capacity to control citizens is higher, which makes it more difficult for bureaucrats and politicians to use their network power and reach a successful exchange relationship of corruption with citizens, thus the level of bureaucratic and political corruption is lower.

 The cultural dimension

 In this section, I discuss the literature which concerns the most important cultural factors that are used to explain the problem of corruption.
 This category focuses on culture, which encompasses the set of beliefs; moral values; traditions; and language.
 Cultural factors are, for example, religious celebrations; customs; and acceptable gender roles and occupations.